thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 </div>

-### How does spreading out investments affect the return?
+## How Does Spreading Out Investments Affect the Return?

 While interesting, this isn't always how investments work.
 Most people don't just have a stockpile of money they invest in totality in a single year.
 Many people invest money as they can, every paycheck, with consistent contributions to a retirement plan or taxable investment account.